Serverless PostgreSQL with auto-scaling and instant recovery

 Neon FAQ

-How does Neon pricing work?
+How does Neon support modern development workflows?

 Source: neon.tech